- Chapter 1 Exercise 1.1

 Hence, the length of the side of the window to the nearest tenth of a foot is 3.5 feet.

 Question.
 A piece of cloth must be cut to exactly cover a square table.
-Area of the table is 27ft2.
+The area of the table is 27ft2.
 Find the length of the side of the table to the nearest tenth of a foot and find the square root.

 Given: A piece of cloth must be cut to exactly cover a square table.